CodyNicholson/Backend_Development_Notes/Software_Development_Process/Requirements_Engineering/techniquesForRequirementsElicitation.md

 ***

-###Collaborative techniques - Brainstorming
+### Collaborative techniques - Brainstorming

-Cognitive techniques can be used to better understand problem sloving methods
+Cognitive techniques can be used to better understand problem solving methods